 This project was designed to provide a simple image to support APRS acting as a receiver and gateway for APRS-IS service.
 There is not a lot to be learnt from this one… except perhaps a look at the scripting and other basic documentation that is included.
 The documentation provides a fair bit of information on how to build up an image like this.
 The scripts basically take on the profile with a few questions about callsign and location and then edit all the necessary configuration files.

 VK2BV Direwolf – This project describes methods of building a multifunction APRS/Network TNC with the Pi.
 This is the sort of unit I use with SARtrack.
-There is not much here yet.
+This is mostly complete… I need to do a little bit more scripting at some point, but all the instructions seem consistent and have been trialled several times.

 My home network is a pi bakery!
 One unit is the master control of my network with DNS and DHCP as well as network monitoring and management, another is attached by USB to my UPS unit to monitor power, battery and shutdown notification (Instead of a $150 board from APC).
 There is the issabove Pi that simply monitors the location of the ISS and points a servo arm in its direction as well as flashing a coded LED sequence to let me know to go to the balcony as it goes past.
 One unit acts as the media master control to coordinate recording schedules and Metadata management of my media library.
 Other units act as DVAP controllers, APRS digipeaters and a full digital mode station for my FT-991 or KX3.